 It is the responsibility of the Board to ensure that the Group maintains sound and effective internal control systems to safeguard the shareholders' investments and its assets at all times.
-During FY2017, the Company appointed an independent internal control consultant to undertake a review of the adequacy and effectiveness of its internal control systems.
+During the year ended 31 March 2018, the Company appointed an independent internal control consultant to undertake a review of the adequacy and effectiveness of its internal control systems.
 The Group has fully implemented all the internal control enhanced measures recommended by the said consultant.